suryatmodulus/vidstack-analytics/README.md

 # Vidstack Analytics

-Vidstack Analytics is in pre-alpha stage.
+Vidstack Analytics is in the pre-alpha stage.
 Tap the watch button above to get notified of any developments.

 ## Alternatives